AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 1. Removing a person from a team

-   1. Prerequisites: Create a team named "Alpha Team" for "Hackathon 2024" with persons at index 1 and 2 as members.
+   1. Prerequisites: Create a team named "Alpha Team" for "Hackathon 2024" with persons at index 1 and 2 as members using the command `createTeam tn/Alpha Team h/Hackathon 2024 p/1 p/2` (if not already created).

    2. Test case: `removeFromTeam tn/Alpha Team p/1`<br>
       Expected: Person at index 1 is removed from team "Alpha Team".
 Details of the updated team shown in the status message.
 Timestamp in the status bar is updated.